CS234319/safot/Material/Tutorials/theory/mini-lisp.md

 2. the six *token* characters `( ) [ ] . '`
     * these characters are part of the LISP syntax, and are *not* ignored
 3. comments, which are sequences of characters that begin at `;` and end in either a `CR` or `LF` character
-    * *all* characters in a comments are always ignored, even if they are one of the special token chacracters
+    * *all* characters in comments are always ignored, even if they are one of the special token chacracters

 <!--vert-->